 In Fall 2025, researchers from the University of Oklahoma (OU) and the Universidad Nacional de San Agustín de Arequipa (UNSA), Peru, launched an international practicum aimed at strengthening skills in healthcare analytics and data science.
-The Healthcare Analytics with Data Science (HADS) Practicum, designed and led by researchers, engaged fourth-year undergraduate Systems Engineering students at UNSA in a semester-long, hands-on experience addressing public health challenges in Peru.
+The Healthcare Analytics with Data Science (HADS) Practicum engaged fourth-year undergraduate Systems Engineering students at UNSA in a semester-long, hands-on learning experience focused on addressing real-world public health challenges in Peru.

-The practicum was led by Dr. Gopichandh Danala, Research Scientist II at the Data Institute for Societal Challenges (DISC) at OU, who served as the primary instructor and research lead.
-It combined foundational instruction in healthcare analytics with team-based capstone projects focused on real-world public health problems.
+The HADS practicum was led by Dr. Gopichandh Danala, Research Scientist II at OU’s Data Institute for Societal Challenges (DISC), who served as the primary instructor and research lead.
+The course combined foundational instruction in healthcare analytics with team-based capstone projects focused on applied public health research.

-This course was developed under Project 3: Public Health and Society Research in Arequipa (ISPySA), funded under Proposal No. 24-1294-NOA by the UNSA Institute for Global Changes and Human Health Research.
-Dr. Charles Kenney (OU) is the Principal Investigator for Project 3, providing overall leadership.
-At OU, Dr. Danala and Dr. Michael C. Wimberly (OU) serve as Co-Principal Investigators, representing DISC.
-At UNSA, Dr. Jesús Silva, Co-Principal Investigator, coordinates local academic and research activities.
+This course was developed under Project 3: Public Health and Society Research in Arequipa (ISPySA), funded under Proposal No. 24-1294-NOA by the UNSA Institute for Global Changes and Human Health Research, a core partner within the GCHHI framework.
+Dr. Charles Kenney (OU) serves as the Principal Investigator for Project 3, providing overall leadership.
+At OU, Dr. Danala and Dr. Michael C. Wimberly serve as Co-Principal Investigators representing DISC, while at UNSA, Dr. Jesús Silva, Co-Principal Investigator, coordinates local academic and research activities.

 Building Foundational Skills in Health Data Science

 The HADS practicum was designed for students new to data science and applied research, emphasizing the development of foundational skills alongside practical applications.
-Students learned core concepts, including exploratory data analysis, data preprocessing, supervised machine learning, time series analysis, model evaluation, cross-validation, bootstrapping, and model interpretability.
+Students were introduced to core concepts including exploratory data analysis, data preprocessing, supervised machine learning, time series analysis, model evaluation, cross-validation, bootstrapping, and model interpretability.

-Each week included approximately 45 minutes of instruction with hands-on examples, followed by a short break, and 45 minutes of project work, during which student teams presented their progress, discussed challenges, and received feedback.
-This structure allowed students to reinforce theoretical knowledge through practical applications and iteratively develop their analytical skills over the semester.
+Each week included approximately 45 minutes of instruction with hands-on examples, followed by a short break and 45 minutes of guided project work.
+During project sessions, student teams presented progress updates, discussed challenges, and received feedback.
+This structure enabled students to reinforce theoretical knowledge through practice and iteratively strengthen their analytical skills throughout the semester.

 Research Grounded in Local Public Health Needs